Officials ask for info regarding suspicious fires in Bismarck Conservation Area

 "We're looking for anyone that could potentially have some information for us," said Colwell.
 "It would definitely help us with building a case."

-Caldwell asked anyone who observes any suspicious activity in or around the Bismarck Lake Conservation Area to call the fire station at 573-734-2557.
+Colwell asked anyone who observes any suspicious activity in or around the Bismarck Lake Conservation Area to call the fire station at 573-734-2557.
 He added that if anyone in the area notices suspicious activity in progress, they are advised to contact 911.

 The Bismarck Conservation Area is a 1,188-acre tract of land that lies between Route N and Buford Bottom Road just south of Bismarck.
 The area is primarily accessible by Bismarck Lake Road, off Grider Road.